Skip to content

 • Background Loading: Schema data loads proactively for better responsiveness

-• Multi-Database Support: Works with PostgreSQL, MySQL, and SQLite
+• Multi-Database Support: Works with PostgreSQL, MySQL, SQLite, ClickHouse, and MongoDB

 • Case-Insensitive Matching: Completions work regardless of case